-This week, the Lootian Department of History and Natural Sciences has translated the fourth installment of the Book of Talos.
-In this section, Talos finds a mentor to help him along his path, the Sokwe.
-As the hero continues his journey, he relies on destiny and fate to guide him.
+This week, NeoWorlder’s Department of History and Natural Sciences made a new translation of the fourth installment of the Book of Talos.
+In this section, Talos encountered a mentor figure, the Sokwe, who aided him on his journey.
+As the protagonist continued his quest, he embraced the importance of destiny and fate in guiding his actions.

 “1:1-2-ii Shadowy Figure

-‘I am the firstborn son of Kempe.
+‘I am the eldest son of Kempe.
 I have lived on the land and sea.
-How dare you try to contain me.
-If this knife is not removed from my throat, I will rend every part of you and feed your pieces to the demon Serta.
-There is no question I will be the bane and end of your existence.’
+How dare you contemplate restraining me.
+If this knife is not removed from my throat, I will dismember every part of you and provide Serta the demon with sustenance.
+Undoubtedly, I will be the bane and end of your life.’

-‘I am not here to rend you; I merely want to know what you are doing in my home.
-Around here, we find it rather rude to come into someone’s home without an invitation.
-There is no reason you should be here, eating our food and sleeping in our beds.
-This is not your place.
+‘I am not here to destroy you; I merely wish to comprehend what you are doing in my abode.
+Here, entering someone’s home without an invitation is considered impolite.
+Therefore, there is no justification for you to be here, consuming our food and sleeping in our beds.
+This is not your territory.
 Explain yourself, outlander.’

-The voice may have been small but spoke with such confidence that it immediately threw Talos off of his anger, sounding as if the being were some elder that reminded him of Poike.
-The beings revealed themselves, showing three Sokwe (ape descendant) elders.
+The voice may have been small, but it spoke with such confidence that it immediately dispelled Talos’s anger; it sounded as if the being were some elder, reminiscent of Poike.
+The beings then revealed themselves as three Sokwe (ape descendant) elders.

-After many hours of conversation, they had all the immediate tensions settled.
-Talos explained he was there to figure out his destiny.”
+After many hours of conversation, the immediate tensions were settled.
+Talos explained he was there to discover his destiny.

-This short translation encompasses the fourth installment of the Book of Talos.
-There is still much more to the record, and the Lootian Department of History and Natural Sciences will continue to consistently reveal the historical documentation of his heroic journey.
+This excerpt from the Book of Talos reflects the fourth installment of his heroic journey.
+NeoWorlder’s Department of History and Natural Sciences will continue to reveal the historical documentation of his trip as different translations become available.

 Read More: This Day in History: the Third Installment